nuru-nu/moyo/cc/README.md

 `mkdir build && cd build && cmake .. && make -j`

+Note: The library can also be built without PCL / NiTE support:

+`cmake -DUSE_PCL=No -DUSE_NITE=No ..`

 Then the executable `kinect` shows images from Kinect and sends signals to signalin port.